Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Microwave backscatter modeling and inversion results

-Although Cassini Radar micro-waves are capable of penetrating beneath the surface, only 1-layer model is considered in this study.
-The number of unknowns in case of +2-layers model become high and would require additional constraints on the physical properties of Titan’s soil that we do not have yet, hence would not provide further insights on the physical properties of Titan's geomorphic units \citep{Paillou2006}.
-Consequently, considering the Cassini RADAR wavelength of 2.17 cm and the validity domain for each models, we run 5.10$^5$ Monte Carlo simulations accounting for 1-layer model with no model parity and found that most of our best fits obtained from a reduced $\chi^2$-tests fall in the very rough terrain domain (i.e., GO model) for the 3 geomorphic units considered over Belet sand sea as shown in figure \ref{fig:dirflo}.
-Note that this compatible with preliminary works \citep{Paillou2014}.
+Although {the Cassini RADAR microwave signal} can penetrate a few 10's of cm beneath the surface, only 1-layer models are considered in this study \citep{Paillou2006}.
+The number of unknowns in {the} case of the +2-layer models become{s} high and would require additional constraints on the physical properties of Titan's surface and subsurface that we do not {yet} have.
+In Titan's case, therefore, it would {provide no} further insights into the physical properties of Titan's geomorphic units \citep{Paillou2006}.